 The only argument is a double array which contains the factors of one example in the same format as input.
 This function should return the label prediction of the example (1 or -1 for heart, for instance).
-Also, please name your output file as tree_pred.h.
-Then, you can compile and run the provided tree_predictor.cpp to check how good your decision tree is (see README).
-For example, your tree_pred.h should look like:
+After the Makefile.ta redirects your standard output to tree_pred_func.cpp, you can compile and run the provided tree_predictor.cpp to check how good your decision tree is (see README).
+For example, your tree_pred_func.cpp should look like:

 '''

 int tree_predict(double attr){

-if(attr[0] > 5){
+if(attr[3] > 5){

 return 1;

 }

 else{

 return -1;

 }

 }

 '''

 - (3) (15%) Illustrate (ideally with drawing) the internal data structure you use to represent the decision tree in your memory.
-Please be as precise as possible. - (4) (15%) Teach your decision tree with the following examples to learn a function f.
+Please be as precise as possible. - (4) (15%) Teach your decision tree with the following examples to learn a function f with $\epsilon = 0$.
 Draw the tree you get.